Biofortification of staple crops

 Fortification is the practice of deliberately increasing the content of an essential micronutrient, i.e. vitamins and minerals (including trace elements) in a food, so as to improve the nutritional quality of the food supply and provide a public health benefit with minimal risk to health.

-Biofortification is the process by which the nutritional quality of food crops is improved through conventional plant breeding and/or use of biotechnology.
+Biofortification is the process by which the nutritional quality of food crops is improved through biological means such as conventional plant breeding.
 Biofortification differs from conventional fortification in that biofortification aims to increase nutrient levels in crops during plant growth rather than through manual means during processing of the crops.
 Biofortification may therefore present a way to reach populations where supplementation and conventional fortification activities may be difficult to implement and/or limited.

 Examples of biofortification projects include: